-Students seeking readmission within a one-year period of withdrawal/LDA will not be charged an application fee.
-Students seeking readmission after one year of withdrawal/LDA will incur a readmission application fee of \$25.00.
-Application fee refund policies are outlined in the Cancelation and Refund Policy within the Financial Aid section of this School Catalog.
+If approved, the student will meet with their admission representative to complete/submit all the current admission requirements.
+All students approved for readmission will be charged tuition consistent with the existing published rate.
+Students approved for readmission within a one-year period of withdrawal/LDA will not be charged an application fee.
+Students approved for readmission after one year of withdrawal/LDA will incur a readmission application fee of \$25.00.
+Application fee refund policies are outlined in the Cancellation and Refund Policy within the Financial Aid section of the School Catalog.